Nagasandra metro station

-Nagasandra is a northern terminal metro station on the Green Line of the Namma Metro serving the Bagalakunte area of Bangalore, India.
+Nagasandra is an elevated metro station on the north–south corridor of the Green Line of Namma Metro serving the Bagalakunte area in Bengaluru, India.
 It was opened to the public on 1 May 2015.
+A foot overbridge connecting Nagasandra metro station to IKEA store was inaugurated on 18 October 2023.

 Station layout

 Entry/Exits

 There are 3 Entry/Exit points – A, B and C. Commuters can use either of the points for their travel.